CorentinDumery/GraphProject/README.md

 ### Results - Running time
 To test the results, the c++ program writes in a text file how much time it takes to process graphs with varying size.
 This text file is then read by a python program which plots the time taken depending on the size of the graph.
 From there, all we need to do is a linear regression and the quality of our program will be determined by the coefficient of determination r_squared.
 The closer r_squared is to 1, the better the implementation is.

-[...]

-### Results - Resulting subgraphs
-[...]
-Report the density of the subgraphs you found as well the number of nodes in each of the subgraphs.

 ## Part 2 : Streaming Algorithm

-"While reading the file you can store some information in main memory, however, you can only use O(n log n) bits in main memory.
-In particular, for each node you can store in main memory only its (current) degree and not the edges incident to the node."

 ### Data Structures